🌙

 During sleep, a child's brain goes through multiple cycles of different sleep stages.
 Each stage serves a unique purpose.
 Deep sleep triggers the release of growth hormones, while REM sleep—the dreaming phase—helps with emotional regulation and memory consolidation.

-Research from Harvard Medical School has shown that children who get adequate sleep perform better on memory tasks, show improved attention spans, and demonstrate stronger emotional resilience.
+Research from Harvard's Center on the Developing Child has shown that children who get adequate sleep perform better on memory tasks, show improved attention spans, and demonstrate stronger emotional resilience.
 It's not just about the quantity of sleep, but the quality of those sleep cycles.

 The Sleep-Learning Connection